-It’s World AIDS Day.
-Here’s Where to Get Tested for Free
+World AIDS Day Is Dec.
+1. Here’s Where to Get Tested for Free

-It’s World AIDS Day, the day set aside by the U.K.’s National AIDS Trust for all of us to show our support, awareness and respect to those affected by the disease -- and to unite in our fight against it.
+That’s because it’s the 30th observance of World AIDS Day, the day set aside by the U.K.’s National AIDS Trust for all of us to show our support, awareness and respect to those affected by the disease — and to unite in our fight against it.

 Yes, that means you, even if you think you’re not at risk.